Do you suspect that you’d be better off if you were being creative, but can’t seem to get around to it?

 Payment Schedule

-Any cancellation will result in a loss of your $500 deposit,
+Any cancelation will result in a loss of your $500 deposit,

-Any cancellation made between March 5, 2026 and June 4, 2026 will result in a loss of 50% of the trip price.
+Any cancelation made between March 5, 2026 and June 4, 2026 will result in a loss of 50% of the trip price.

 On or after June 5, 2026 your registration fee is non-refundable.
 We reserve the right to cancel the trip if it is not meeting the trip minimum (if we do so you’ll receive a full refund.)